 By all means visit the well known eating areas - they're usually well known for good reason.
 But don't be afraid to venture into suburbs you might not have heard of - you just don't know what goodies you may find there.

-Maling Road Business Association - all about the shopping area, including a store directory, map, and links to individual shops' websites.
+Maling Road Business Association - all about the shopping area, including a store directory.

 The Maling Road shops start at the intersection of Canterbury Road - right next to Canterbury train station.
 This station is 15 or 20 minutes east of Flinders St in the city, within zone 1, and all Lilydale and Belgrave trains stop there.